sunny-panchal/personal-site/app/data/about.md

 #### Travel

-- I am from originally from Brampton, Canada and have since lived in Toronto, Canada, Edinburgh, UK, and Vlorë, Albania.
+- I am originally from Brampton (Canada) and have since lived in Toronto (Canada), Edinburgh (UK), and Vlorë (Albania -- if a month counts...).

 - I've been to [23](https://drive.google.com/open?id=12Lp3nk-7CLgvIGQzyYfTaBJIMN1kEEER&usp=sharing) countries so far and look forward to growing that list.